Diep.io: Gameplay

-Diep.io gameplay; this image shows three teamed tanks in the purple team (from left to right: a Machine Gun, a Booster and a Spread Shot (currently being damaged)) attacking an Octo Tank from the blue team.
+Gameplay screenshot; this image shows three teamed tanks in the purple team (from left to right: a Machine Gun, a Booster and a Spread Shot (currently being damaged)) attacking an Octo Tank from the Blue team.

-The objective of Diep.io is to kill other tanks with bullets that can vary in size, weight, and other factors, or by ramming into other tanks with one's own body, which can also be upgraded.
+The objective of Diep.io is to kill other tanks with bullets that can vary in size, weight, and other factors, such as: bullet speed, bullet penetration, reload time (fire rate of the tank), health regeneration, movement speed, maximum health, or by ramming into other tanks with one's own body, which can also be upgraded.
 While upgrades can significantly improve a tank's standing against other tanks, smaller tanks can still outmaneuver one as a higher level tank, often in the form of buying bullet upgrades that can be shot towards one at high speeds or frequency.
-The browser version currently has 9 gamemodes—FFA (Free-For-All), 2 Teams, 4 Teams, Maze, Sandbox, Domination, Tag, Mothership, and Breakout.
+The browser version currently has 10 gamemodes—FFA (Free-For-All), 2 Teams, 4 Teams, Maze, Sandbox, Domination, Tag, Mothership, Breakout, and Capture the Flag.
 The goal of the game is to get on the top rank of the leaderboard and remain there for as long as possible.
 When a player dies, they will recover some experience so they do not have to start from scratch.
 As a player levels up, their health gets a little larger, they get slower, and their body gets larger.

 Tank classes are variations of the basic tank which allow different strategies to be used against other players.
+Most broadly, tanks can be split into damage builds or ramming builds; damage builds maximize the bullet's damage and penetration, while ramming builds maximize health and movement speed, to kill enemy tanks by ramming into them.

 The Destroyer branch is a branch of tank classes that fire slower, but highly damaging bullets that can often instantly kill another player.
+Though strong against weaker damage-based tanks or rammers, destroyers are weak against sniper-based tanks, as they are unable to effectively destroy their bullets.

-Due to their slow reload, they can easily be killed by rapid fire classes.
-The Drone-controller branch has tank classes that can direct drones with their mouse cursor, ramming them against other players.
-Due to the high health and damage of the drones, it is not an effective strategy to "brute force" a fight against a drone-controller class.
-Tank classes can be changed at level 15, 30, and 45.
+The Drone-controller branch has unique tank classes that are unable to shoot any bullets, but can direct drones with their mouse cursor, ramming them against other players.
+Tank classes can be upgraded at levels 15, 30, and 45.
+Some classes require skipping an upgrade; for example, if a player chooses to remain as the basic tank until level 30, they are able to unlock the Smasher class and its subsequent upgrades, or if a player remains as the basic tank until level 45, they are able to unlock the Auto Tank.

-The scoreboard is a display at the top left which indicates the players with the most experience.
-Experience is gained by destroying shapes or other players.
+The scoreboard is a display at the top right which indicates the players with the most experience.
+Experience is gained by destroying shapes, other players, or bosses.
 Upgrades are a way of increasing health, damage, speed, and other attributes and are used in conjunction with various tank classes.
 Powerful combinations include the Tri-angle and movement speed, since the tank has two flank barrels which increase speed due to recoil.